EldenSokolaj/root/README.md

-    Compile with "gcc root.c -o root -lcrypt -D_GNU_SOURCE" Then make sure to set the setuid bit first possibly with running "chown root root root" then "chmod +s root" as the user root) Then either set an alias in .bashrc of move the file to /bin/root And your done!
+    Compile with "gcc root.c -o root -lcrypt -D_GNU_SOURCE" Then make sure to set the setuid bit first
+        - possibly with running "chown root root root" then "chmod +s root" as the user root) Then either set an alias in .bashrc of move the file to /bin/root

 Usage: